RedHatProductSecurity/osidb/docs/developer/DEVELOP.md

 Django signals are globally disabled via an autouse pytest fixture in the global `conftest.py` file, in order to enable them for a specific test you can mark your test with the `@pytest.mark.enable_signals` decorator.

+### Configuring CORS Rules for API Access

+In order to permit API access from different domains, Cross-Origin Resource Sharing (CORS) is configured using the corsheaders Django app.
+This is crucial for development scenarios where changes to CORS rules are necessary, and for operations to load in CORS URLs correctly.

+Ensure that the OSIDB_CORS_ALLOWED_ORIGINS environment variable is set correctly when deploying the application, for instance:

+The OSIDB_CORS_ALLOWED_ORIGINS environment variable should be set in the format `["http://example-ui1.com", "http://example-ui2.com"]`.

+This configuration allows developers to adjust CORS rules as needed and gives operations the information necessary for setting up the correct environment.